kimhwanhoon/my-dictionary/README.md

 const POST = async (req: NextRequest): Promise<RouteReturnType> => {};
 ```

+## What I did that I learned new

+1. By setting the body height to 100dvh, the header and the footer will be always shown even on Safari or Android dynamic browsers.

-### What to edit before promoting to the production.
+### What to edit before promoting to the production

 1. Supabase Auth setup -> SMTP Provider settings -> Minimum interval between emails being sent to 60 seconds.